We absolutely can’t thank you enough.

 Under the recently enacted Child Victims Act (CVA) in New York, child sexual abuse survivors have an extended time period to file a claim for compensation and to hold their abusers accountable.
 The CVA makes it possible for thousands of victims of child sex abuse to file claims, and we want to clarify how the time windows apply to different types of cases.

 First and most importantly, the CVA extends the statute of limitations for claims that had otherwise become time-barred.
 Under the CVA, any victim of child sexual abuse—regardless of the survivor’s current age or when the act of sexual abuse occurred—has one year from the date the CVA was passed to file a lawsuit.
-To clarify, anyone who was the victim of child sexual abuse has until January 14, 2021 to file a lawsuit under the CVA.
 This applies no matter what your current age is, no matter how long ago the child sexual abuse occurred, regardless of whether your claim was previously dismissed due to the statute of limitations, and regardless of whether your claim was previously time-barred.

 It is extremely important for survivors to hold their abusers accountable.
 Even if it might seem impossible to move forward with a claim due to the trauma of abuse, we want you to know that many sexual abuse survivors are able to heal by seeking justice.
 An experienced and compassionate Schenectady sexual abuse attorney at our firm can speak with you today about your case and your options for filing a claim.
 Contact Powers & Santola, LLP to learn more about the services we provide to sexual abuse survivors in New York.